darrensapalo/CSC611M-Basic-Web-Browser/README.md

 A mini exercise for the CSC611M (ADVANOS) class AY2014-2015, Term 2 by Kyle DELA CRUZ, Kristine KALAW, Kevin RIVERA, and Darren SAPALO

+Reused November 11, 2015
+By Darren Sapalo, Michael Lance, and David Ricafort

 ## Changelog

 After a year, I (Darren) branched Kristine's work and reduced the code to a simple code snippet that